 Local governments in the smaller towns have been scheduled for one-on-one meetings with the consultants.

 There will be special meetings for stakeholders: housing advocates and nonprofits, economic contacts, financial experts and developers, and residents of manufactured home parks.
-These are taking place the week of June 22.
+These events took place the week of June 22.

 All input will be summarized and used to create recommendations specific for our area.